Matt Krook: Early life

+Matthew Edward Krook was born on October 21, 1994, in Hillsborough, California.
 Krook attended St. Ignatius College Preparatory in San Francisco, California, where he played for the baseball team.
 In his senior year, he had a 2–1 win–loss record with a 1.65 earned run average (ERA).
 He was named a First Team All-American and All-Region by Perfect Game and was named to the All-State team by MaxPreps.
 He was considered one of the top prep pitchers eligible for the 2013 MLB draft.

+The Miami Marlins selected Krook in the competitive balance round, with the 35th overall pick, of the 2013 Major League Baseball draft.
+Although he had originally intended to sign with the team, and the two sides had agreed upon a contract, he failed a physical examination due to an unspecified issue with his left shoulder.
+The Marlins withdrew their offer and Krook declined to accept a reduced signing bonus.

 College career

 Krook enrolled at the University of Oregon to play college baseball with the Oregon Ducks.
 He was named a Louisville Slugger First-Team Freshman All-American.
 He pitched to a 2–1 record and a 1.79 ERA, with 60 strikeouts.
 Among his highlights that year were an 11-strikeout performance against Loyola Marymount and a quality start where he allowed only five hits in seven innings against Hawaii.
 Krook's season ended unexpectedly after he felt arm stiffness in a game against Washington State.
 He elected to undergo Tommy John surgery on April 22, with the procedure done by noted orthopedic surgeon Dr. James Andrews.

-Krook did not pitch his sophomore season, although he had expressed interest in playing in the 2015 NCAA Tournament and would have agreed to burn his redshirt had the Ducks made it past the Springfield (IL) Regional.
-He made his debut that summer for the Wareham Gatemen of the Cape Cod League.
-He pitched to an 0–1 record with a 6.35 ERA and 15 strikeouts in six starts.
+Krook did not pitch his sophomore season, although he had expressed interest in playing in the 2015 NCAA tournament and would have agreed to burn his redshirt had the Ducks made it past the Springfield (IL) Regional.
+In 2015 he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod League where he pitched to an 0–1 record with a 6.35 ERA and 15 strikeouts in six starts.

 Professional career

-Drafts and minor leagues

-The Miami Marlins selected Krook in the competitive balance round, with the 35th overall pick, of the 2013 draft.
-Although he had originally intended to sign with the team, and the two sides had agreed upon a contract, he failed a physical examination and the Marlins withdrew their offer.
+San Francisco Giants

 The San Francisco Giants selected Krook in the fourth round, with the 125th overall selection, of the 2016 Major League Baseball draft.
-Krook signed with the Giants, was assigned to the AZL Giants, and was later promoted to the Salem-Keizer Volcanoes.
+Krook signed with the Giants, was assigned to the rookie-level Arizona League Giants, and was later promoted to the Low-A Salem-Keizer Volcanoes.
 He posted a combined 1–4 record with a 5.53 ERA in 13 games (11 starts) between both teams.
-He spent 2017 with the San Jose Giants where he went 4–9 with a 5.12 ERA in 25 games (17 starts).
+He spent 2017 with the High-A San Jose Giants where he went 4–9 with a 5.12 ERA in 25 games (17 starts).